getpawprint/slate/source/includes/_gravity.md

 ```

 Same as above (Start CreditSale Transaction (client portal)), but also accepts the `device_name` parameter for selecting a hardware device.
+If a hardware device is selected but `save_card` is `false`, billing information is optional; otherwise it is required.

 ### HTTP Request
 `POST /partners/charge/:charge_external_id/gravity_sale`